magomimmo/modern-cljs/doc/tutorial-10.md

 $ cd /path/to/modern-cljs
 $ lein cljsbuild clean
 $ lein cljsbuild once dev
 $ lein ring server-headless
+$ lein trampoline cljsbuild repl-listen # optional - in a new terminal
 ```

-Now visit [shopping-dbg][20] and click the `Calculate`
+Now visit [shopping-dbg.html][20] and click the `Calculate` button and
-button.
+verify that the shopping calculator returns you the total.

 Congratulation!
 You implemented a very simple yet pretty
 representative ajax web application by using CLJS on the client-side
 and CLJ on the server-side.

 # Make you a favor

-Let's finally see if, by using a browser development tool, we can see
+Let's finally verify our running ajax application by using the browser
-the ajax communication running.
+development tools.
+I'm using Google Chrome Canary, but you can choose
+whatever browser you want which provide development tools comparable
+with the ones available into Google Chrome Canary.

+* If you have stopped the running ring server from the previous
+  paragraph, just run it again as explained above;
+* Open the development tools (i.e. `Tools->Developer->Developer
+  Tools`);
+* Select the `Network` pane;
+* Visit [shopping-dbg.html][20] page or reload it.

+Your browser should look as in the following image.

+![network-01][21]

+Click the `Calculator` button.
+If you concetrate your eyes in the
+`Network` pane, you should now see something similar to the following
+image.

+![network-02][22]

+Now click `_fetch` from the `Name/Path` column.
+If the `Header`
+subpane is not alreay selected, select it and scroll until you can see
+`Form Data` area.
+You should now see the following view which reports
+the `calculate` as the value of the `remote` key and `[1 2 3 4]` as
+the value of the passed params to it.

+![network-03][23]

+Now select the `Response` subpane.
+You should see the returned value
+from the remote `calculate` function like in the following image.

+![network-04][24]

+That's it folks

-# Next step - Tutorial 11 TBD
+# Next step - Tutorial

 TO BE DONE